tidbcloud/tisqleditor/packages/extensions/basic-setup/README.md

 })
 ```

-If you have used @tidbcloud/tisqleditor extension, as it used baisc-setup and has some default config values, to override the default values, you can use basicSetupOptions, it has a higher priority, and can config it like this:
+If you have used @tidbcloud/tisqleditor component, as it used baisc-setup and has some default config values, to override the default values, you can use basicSetupOptions, it has a higher priority, and can config it like this:

 ```ts
 import { EditorView } from '@codemirror/view'